oraNod/red-hat-ansible-automation-platform-documentation/controller-source/controllerapi/source/api_ref.rst

 Controller API Reference Guide
 ================================

-Inserting line as build trigger.
-Inserting line as build trigger.
-Inserting line as build trigger.
-Inserting line as build trigger.
-Inserting line as build trigger.
-Inserting line as build trigger.
-Inserting line as build trigger.

 The automation controller API Reference Manual provides in-depth documentation for Red Hat Ansible Automation Platform's controller REST API, including examples on how to integrate with it.

 .. raw:: html